Carlos Alcaraz: predicting the unpredictable

 The 4-3 record vs Djokovic confirms something powerful: Alcaraz is competitive against the GOAT.
 He hasn't been intimidated by legacy or experience.
 But he hasn't been fully dominant either.
 Matches between them tend to be unpredictable by nature.

-Betting implication: Against the vast majority of opponents, Alcaraz is the correct favorite.
-Against Sinner, approach with more caution — the Sinner matchup is genuinely 50/50 on neutral surfaces.
+Betting implication: Against the vast majority of opponents, Alcaraz is the correct favourite.
+Against Sinner, approach with more caution — the Sinner matchup is genuinely tight on neutral surfaces.
 Against Djokovic, trust Alcaraz slightly, but prepare for variance.

 The "unpredictable" label is not hyperbole.
-In our dataset, Alcaraz lost 28 matches where he was the betting favourite (his pre-match odds were shorter than his opponent's).
+In our dataset, Alcaraz lost 28 matches where pre-match decimal odds existed for both players and his price was shorter than his opponent’s — i.e. he was the market favourite.

 The round-by-round win rates expose where vulnerability concentrates: